orenbenkiki/dynamake/docs/tutorial.rst

 Optional Outputs and Dependencies
 ---------------------------------

-If an output is annotated as :py:func:`optional`, then DynaMake will not complain if it doesn't exist when the step's actions complete.
+If an output is annotated as :py:func:`dynamake.optional`, then DynaMake will not complain if it doesn't exist when the step's actions complete.
 If, in addition, the step requiring the dependencies also annotated it as ``optional``, then DynaMake will allow it to proceed even if the dependency was not created.
 If either the producer or the consumer of the file does not annotate it as ``optional``, then the build will fail.

 For example: